Causal Inference in Recommender Systems: A Survey and Future Directions: Introduction

 \end{itemize}

 Recent research on recommender systems tackles these challenges with carefully-designed causality-driven methods.
-There has been a burst of relevant papers in the last two years, and there is a very high probability that causal inference will sweep the field of recommender systems.
-In this survey paper, we systematically review these early research efforts, especially on how they address the critical shortcomings with causal inference.
+Over the last two years, there has been a surge of relevant papers, and there is a very high probability that causal inference will become predominant in the field of recommender systems.
+In this survey paper, we systematically review these pioneering research efforts, especially focusing on how they address the critical shortcomings with causal inference.